Barefoot Workshops News page

 Tae Sayama (Graphic Design Consultant)

 Tae is a Graphic Designer with a background in interactive design, print design, corporate identity design, and illustration.
-Her focus is in designing online marketing solutions for clients in the pharmaceutical, arts & entertainment, for-profit, and non-profit industries, as well as developing user interface designs for various web-based applications.
+Her focus is in designing online marketing solutions for clients in the pharmaceutical, arts & entertainment, for-profit, and non-profit industries, as well as creating interaction designs for various web-based products and applications.